simoncblyth/opticks/notes/issues/LHCb_RICH_YunlongLi.rst

 Regarding your commandline notice that controlling the logging level at the project level with "--SYSRAP debug" tends to yield huge amounts of output.
-Instead of doing that you can control the logging level for each class/struct by setting envvars named after the class/struct.
+Instead of doing that you can control the logging LEVEL for each class/struct by setting envvars named after the class/struct.
 For example::

     export SAbbrev=INFO

 Also note that the option "--cvd 1" is internally setting CUDA_VISIBLE_DEVICES envvar to 1 which will only work if you have more than one GPU attached.
-In this case with OKX4Test that does not matter, as the GPU is not being used, but in other cases using an inappropriate "--cvd" will cause crashes.
+In this case with OKX4Test that does not matter, as CUDA is not being used for the translation.
+However in other cases using an inappropriate "--cvd" will cause crashes.

 Regarding the SAbbrev assert I added SAbbrevTest.cc test_3 to look into the issue with your material names::